vparrello/FIG-Bioinformatics-Course/3_Projections/SyllabusUnit3.md

 ### Sample Set-2 Sorting Data
 Sort the data into healthy and diseased samples.

+### Sample Set-3 Finding Publications
+Find the publications that have the SRA IDs of samples you can use.

 ### Sample Set-3 Hammer Report
 Create a sample report of hammers that lists every repgen genome inside of a sample.